sanketpm/problem-solving/other/array/stock-buy-sell-iii.md

 2. You can conduct only `two` transactions.
 3. One Transaction = `buy` -> `sell`

-> This problem is an extension of `Buy & Sell Stock III`
+> This problem is an extension of `Buy & Sell Stock II`
 ## Recursive Approach

 ```